pkaushik/pkaushik.github.io/source/_posts/2013-12-27-realtime-maps-with-meteor-and-leaflet.markdown

   background: #DA4F49;
 }
 ```
-At this point, we can create a bunch of parties and they all show up as markers with the appropriate color and label.
-When we click on a marker, ```Session.selected``` is updated by the marker's click handler.
-Because Meteor Session variables are [reactive](http://docs.meteor.com/#reactivity), this automatically renders the details template in the sidebar.

-But there's no visual indication _on the map_ as to which party is currently selected -- we just need to remember which marker we clicked on last!
-As it turns out, this usability issue is easy to fix and we'll see how in the next post.
+Now I can create a bunch of parties and they all show up as markers with the appropriate color and label.
+When I click on a marker, it's details are automatically rendered into the `details` template on the left.
+But there's no visual indication _on the map_ as to which party is currently selected -- I just need to remember which marker I clicked on last!
+As it turns out, this is easy to address.

 [Part Two: Updating and deleting parties, and animating the selected party indicator...]({{root_dir}}/blog/2013/12/28/realtime-maps-with-meteor-and-leaflet-part-2/)